RespectMathias/wifi2ble-box-simulator-mirror/README.md

 ## ⚠️ Disclaimer

-The simulator’s `main.py` is slightly modified to bind to `0.0.0.0` (required for Docker) instead of `localhost`.
+The simulator’s `main.py` is slightly modified automatically to bind to `0.0.0.0` (required for Docker) instead of `localhost`.
 This ensures compatibility with containerized environments.